 How to Make Honey Lavender Syrup

-- Use a funnel and a fine mesh strainer to remove the buds from the syrup.
 Discard the lavender buds.
-Place the syrup into a sealable container and store in the fridge.
+Place the syrup into a sealable container and store it in the fridge.

 What to use Honey Lavender Syrup For